Ekaterina1994/quiz/docs/RULES.md

 ## GIT

-- This project has the one branch called "main".
-If you need to create a new branch it's name should to start by little letter;
+- This project has the one branch called "main" where we work on client part of app.
+- If you need to create a new branch (for example you will create a server part) it's name should to start by little letter;
 - We should use only English for describe tasks, issues, write comments etc;
 - One task - one issue.
 No need to do some tasks in one issue;
-- Tasks start under the supervision of Victor;
-- When task starts start, we must clearly describe the conditions what is necessary to complete;
+- When task starts, we must clearly describe "definition of done" (describe the full functionality of the task, what should be in the end);
-- If the task can be described by item, then we start the items in the description as a list;
+- If the task can be described by item, then we start the items in the description as a numbered list;
 - Each commit message and commit command must follow the following pattern:

-  $ git commit -m "#issue_number-issue_name/part_of_task_which_was_done".
+`"#issue_number-issue_name/part_of_task_which_was_done"`

 ## FILE'S AND FOLDER'S NAMES